-In 2015, as in previous years, our company's social action The actions we have supported were chosen by the relevant focused on the financing and promotion of social solidarity executives of the company at the local and central levels, in programs across the country, though our primary focus accordance with the procedures set out in the relevant policy was placed on organizations and agencies based mainly and in implementation of our strategy for social responsibility. in municipalities in the vicinity of our facilities.
-Our main which is structured along the following key axes: objective was to relieve poverty among the most vulnerable Social solidarity social groups, and to help them meet their basic needs.
-To Culture this end, we have promoted actions designed to bring relief • Youth - education, culture to our fellow citizens, while also supporting cultural agencies, educational institutions, organizations engaged in charitable and humanitarian work, as well as local government agencies.
+In 2016, as in previous years, our company's social action focused on the financing and promotion of social solidarity programs across the country, though our primary focus was placed on organizations and agencies based mainly in municipalities in the vicinity of our facilities.
+Our main objective was to relieve poverty among the most vulnerable social groups, and to help them meet their basic needs.
+To this end, we have promoted actions designed to bring relief to our fellow citizens, while also supporting cultural agencies, educational institutions, organizations engaged in charitable and humanitarian work, as well as local government agencies.